AugustusWillisWang/Esports/about.md

 ---
 <!-- <p style="text-align:right;"> -->
 Special thanks to Hux.
-This website is build on the template of Hux's Blog.
+This 1st version of this website is build on the template of Hux's Blog.
 See:
     <a href="https://github.com/Huxpro/huxpro.github.io">https://github.com/Huxpro/huxpro.github.io</a>

+Final version is based on `Ghost`, with the help of `jasper2`.
 <!-- </p> -->